New York City 12-year-old honored by Marvel for helping people with Alzheimer's

-NEW YORK -- A New York City girl launched an initiative to hlep people with Alzheimer's disease, and now her good deed is getting the attention of Marvel.
+NEW YORK -- A New York City girl launched an initiative to help people with Alzheimer's disease, and now her good deed is getting the attention of Marvel.

 12-year-old Hailey Richman is being honored with her own Marvel comic book.
 It proclaims that she puts all the pieces together.